edwintay/vagrant-for-salt/README.md

 ## <a name="linking-work" />Linking working directories
-Link your working directory into the Vagrant guests using bin/link-dirs.py
+Link your working directory into the Vagrant guests using bin/link-dirs.py.

+The Vagrantfile will mount directories found in ./srv/ to /srv/ on the guests.

 See python bin/link-dirs.py --help for usage information.